Kotlin/KEEP/proposals/scripting-support.md

 In this case the host analyses the classpath, discovers script definitions located there and then processes then as before.
 Note that in this case it is should be recommended to use dedicated script extension (`myscr.kts`) in every definition to minimize chances of clashes if several script definitions will appear in the classpath.
-And on top of that, some clash-resolving mechanism is needed.
+And on top of that, some selection mechanism based on the file names and/or paths is needed, e.g. to cover cases like gradle's `build.gradle.kts` and `setting.gradle.kts` that should be treated like different script types.

 #### Script parameters